nikku/talks/2025-no-refactoring-issues/index.md

 ---

-### :three: `easier-when-practiced` - Yes, refactoring can be complicated, it gets harder if we don't practice it, once the code base erodes further. *Start refactoring today.*
+### :three: `easier-when-practiced` - Yes, refactoring can be complicated.
+It only gets harder if we don't practice it, or let the code base erode further. *Start refactoring today.*

 ---